Jeonsangeun/Cache_replacement_DRL/README.md

 # Overview Cache_replacement_DRL

-This is the code to show the results of the paper "Learning-Based Joint User Association and Cache Replacement in Small Cell Networks" by Sang eun jeon and Jae wook jung.
+This is the code to show the results of the paper "Learning-Based Joint User Association and Cache Replacement in Small Cell Networks" by Sang eun jeon, Jae wook jung and Jun pyo hong.

 User association and content caching in small cell networks (SCNs) are widely studied to accommodate tremendous media traffic and alleviate the bottleneck of backhaul links.
 SCNs are appropriate for serving users with reducing transmission latency by properly caching the contents based on request distribution.
 We tackle the problem with a deep reinforcement learning (DRL) that considers the content transmission process and caching of small cells to facilitatees learning.